GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 If you already have Helm client and Tiller installed on your cluster, you can skip to the next section.

-__Helm__ is a tool that streamlines installing and managing Kubernetes applications and resrouces.
+__Helm__ is a tool that streamlines installing and managing Kubernetes applications and resources.
 Think of it like apt/yum/homebrew for Kubernetes.
 Use of helm charts is recommended since they are maintained and typically kept up-to-date by the Kubernetes community.

 -  Helm has two parts: a client (`helm`) and a server (`tiller`)
 -  `Tiller` runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.